Acute Stress Disorder

 - Address concurrent issues such as depression, suicidality, self-harm, substance abuse.

-- 25-50% of ASD cases will resolve without formal intervention.
+- 20-50% of ASD cases will resolve and not become PTSD[41].

 - This is an important point to emphasize with patients, who otherwise may be further distressed by the notion that they are fated to suffer an extended course.